-For information about the Event Log task, see the IBM Director 4.20 Systems Management Guide.
-For information about virtual machine operations that fail, see "Virtual machine task failures" on page 92.
+For information about the Event Log task, see the IBM Director 5.1 Systems Management Guide.

 Because VMM performs its operations in the background, IBM Director Console remains available for use when you perform power operations for virtual machines.
 You can determine that the power operation is completed by checking the job history or by watching the icons for the virtual machines.